 Directed by Robert Stroud, professor of biochemistry & biophysics and pharmaceutical chemistry at UCSF, the Membrane Protein Expression Center (MPEC) develops and applies the latest innovative methods that yield structurally and functionally intact membrane proteins for subsequent drug development, structural, and functional characterization.
 The MPEC focuses especially on eukaryotic membrane proteins since these provide many major drug target proteins.
 The MPEC accepts target genes for expression in functional form from client laboratories, which can introduce a gene choice for expression and then follow the membrane protein expression progress via a password-protected Intranet web site.

-Directed by Thomas James, professor and chair of pharmaceutical chemistry at UCSF, the facility includes 600 MHz and 500 MHz spectrometers for high-resolution studies of macromolecules including the solution structure of proteins, nucleic acids, and their complexes.
+Directed by Professor John Gross, the facility includes 600 MHz and 500 MHz spectrometers for high-resolution studies of macromolecules including the solution structure of proteins, nucleic acids, and their complexes.

 Nuclear Magnetic Resonance Facility at UC Santa Cruz